auth0/docs/sharepoint-apps.md

 You will need:

-* `Connection Name`: this is an arbitrary name.
+* `Connection Name`.
+This is an arbitrary name.
 It has to match with what you entered in step 2.
 * `App Id` & `App Secret`.
 Also need to match what you entered in step 2.
 * `Test SharePoint Site Url`.
-This is the SP site URL used to test the connection. (when pressing the 'Try' button here on the dashboard).
+This is the SP site URL used to test the connection. (e.g. when pressing the 'Try' button on the dashboard).
 This is never used at runtime because users will always follow the link to your site from within SharePoint.

 ---